 Try this affordable and helpful Shutter Speed app for the iPhone.
 It listens to your mechanical shutter and measures the actual speed.
 It may not be as accurate as the (now discontinued) Calumet Shutter Tester mentioned below but it's accurate enough.
 If you want to purchase an add-on light sensor, it will give you very accurate results.

 I tested my old #4 Alphax Shutter with this app.
 The shutter is very close to its old-fashioned speeds of 1/2, 1/5, 1/10 etc. That's good to know !

 Thanks to Boston-based Architectural Photographer Peter Lewitt, you can see the manual for the Fidelity Calumet Digital Shutter Tester, which is no longer offered by Calumet Photo.
 The Shutter Tester allows you to test the shutters on a variety of cameras and lenses.
 Even though it is no longer sold, you can click here to read the manual.
 Perhaps you can purchase one on the used market.

-When shooting in Black and White, many people have been taught to use a Red or an Orange filter, to darken the sky and clear the haze.
-Sometimes, this can be the ideal solution, but rarely.
-Why ?
-Because red and orange filters not only remove blue light from the sky: they also darken the green light in vegetation.
+When shooting black and white film, it's common wisdom to use a red or orange filter to darken the sky and clear the haze.
+For certain subjects this works very nicely but red and orange filters not only remove blue light from the sky: they also darken the blue light in shadows and the green light in vegetation.